Invite friends and family to read the obituary and add memories.

 Cheryl was preceded in death by her husband, Gary; her parents, Lila and stepfather Billy Weier, John McIntyre; and brothers, Michael McIntyre and Mickey McIntyre.

-Survivors include her two daughters and sons-in law, Angel and Kim Lohse, Hanover and Jamie and Doug Schulte, Platte City, MO; beloved dog Dolly; 5 grandchildren, Trey Lohse and fiancé, Allison Jueneman, Hanover, Tiana and husband, Jace Schaefer, Fairbury, NE, Tessa Lohse, Hanover, Lane and husband, Chase McCain, West Fork, AR, and Eli Schulte, Platte City, NE; 2 great-grandchildren, Millie Schaefer and Murphy McCain; one sibling, Randy McIntyre, Fairbury, NE; and many extended family members.
+Survivors include her two daughters and sons-in law, Angel and Kim Lohse, Hanover and Jamie and Doug Schulte, Platte City, MO; beloved dog Dolly; 5 grandchildren, Trey Lohse and fiancé, Allison Jueneman, Hanover, Tianna and husband, Jace Schaefer, Fairbury, NE, Tessa Lohse, Hanover, Lane and husband, Chase McCain, West Fork, AR, and Eli Schulte, Platte City, MO; 2 great-grandchildren, Millie Schaefer and Murphy McCain; one sibling, Randy McIntyre, Fairbury, NE; and many extended family members.

 In lieu of flowers, a memorial fund is established and will be designated later by the family.
 Contributions may be sent in care of Hanover Mortuary c/o Kinsley Mortuary, P.O.
 Box 147, Marysville, KS 66508.